Socialsuite

 Eleanor Carter Senior Content Strategist

-The visual system has since been adopted across Socialsuite's product interface, sales materials, and investor presentations.
+The visual language has since been adopted across Socialsuite's product interface, sales materials, and investor presentations — outliving the website engagement as the company's working brand system.

 Reflection